samanshirdell/Dotfiles/readme.md

 This countains My **Arch** Linux Dotfiles for a clean looking lightweight **Hyprland** settup.

-⚠️ All Configurations were meant to be used with `Pywal` ⚠️

-If you do not want this, you can remove it in the Applications style.css and add valid color values.
-Although I highly recomend `Pywal` Its Pretty cool!

 ***ENJOY!!***

 -E

+⚠️ All Configurations were meant to be used with `Pywal` ⚠️

+If you do not want this, **you can remove it in the given applications `style.css` and add valid color values.** Although I highly recomend `Pywal` Its Pretty cool!

 ## My Applications

 <details>